 The committee urges members to play a part in the Black Leadership Initiative which promotes increased participation and representation of black, Asian and minority ethnic (BAME) members at all levels of the union.
 The committee also plays a proactive role working within the creative industries to address under-representation of BAME workers within the workplace.

 Since 2003 the Committee has worked to develop the successful diversity programme Move on Up which brokers one to one meetings between BME professionals and individual executives in the hope that the contacts made will lead to new opportunities.
 An independent survey of those who attended the four events run in 2006-7 indicated that 72% of respondents derived substantial benefits from their participation.
 The next Move on Up event will be held at MediaCityUK on Wednesday 25 March.
 Details here.

 The BMSC committee holds regular open evenings aimed at bringing BAME workers together for networking and recruiting more members into the union.
 The committee can be contacted via its organiser, Janice Turner at BECTU head office.

 BECTU also operates a Disabled Members' Network which, amongst other work, acts an important vehicle for feedback from the union's disabled members.
 For more information contact Tracey Hunt, administrative officer.

-Issues affecting women, and LGBT members are taken up by the Equality and Diversity Committee which also puts forward policy proposals, raises awareness and works to implement trade union education for women reps.
+Issues affecting women members are taken up by the Women's Equality Committee which also puts forward policy proposals, raises awareness and works to implement trade union education for women reps.
 The committee sends a delegation to the Women's TUC Conference in March each year and organises a regular women's conference.
-The next women's conference will take place in 2015.
+The next women's conference will take place in November 2015.
 For more information contact Kate Elliott, national official.